-Adding, editing, copying, approving, deleting and voiding credit notes is the same for both a sales invoice and a bill.
+Adding, editing, copying, approving, deleting and voiding credit notes is the same for both an invoice and a bill.
 If you're not sure when or how to use credit notes, some common scenarios are provided below as well.

 Credit a specific invoice or bill, or part of it

 - This creates a sales credit note or purchases credit note with the same information as the invoice or bill, with the credit amount the same as the outstanding amount.